 Leq is also used in the assessment of

 in the workplace and the 3 dB 'doubling rule' applies to time and/or level.
 For example an Leq level of 85 dBA over 8 hours is currently assessed as 100% dose in the UK.
 Using the doubling rule then 85 dBA(8 hour) = 82 dBA(16 hour) or 88 dB is only acceptable for 4 hours a day.
 Similarly if 85 dBA = 100% dose then 88 dBA = 200% dose.

 A note of caution - the Leq assumes an

-Exchange Rate of 3 dB and applies to all ISO and British Standard measurements.
-In some countries, other rules may apply.
-For example the USA OSHA Standards use a 5 dB exchange rate.
+exchange rate of 3 dB for ISO and British Standard measurements.
+In some countries other rules may apply. for example the USA OSHA Standards use a 5 dB exchange rate.

 : the time averaged level, specified in the IEC 61672 Standard, is the same quantity.
 However the Leq term is in common use.